phureewat29/gem-store/README.md

 # GEM STORE

-Gem Store is an in-game currency platform designed to provide users with the ability to register, transfer GEM asset, and manage their ledgers.

-The project built using TypeScript, with the technical blueprint to follow microservice best practices to ensures a scalable and efficient architecture.
-The platform leverages RabbitMQ as the transport protocol to facilitate communication between its microservices.
+Gem Store is an in-game currency platform designed to allow users to register, authenticate, transfer GEM to another user, and manage their ledgers.
+Built with TypeScript, with the technical blueprint to follow microservice best practices to ensure a scalable and efficient architecture, leverages RabbitMQ as the transport protocol to facilitate communication between services.

 ## Technical Features
 - 💜 Langauge: TypeScript